A Guide to Religious Freedom in the Workplace

 If your employer is willing to acknowledge their wrongdoing and make substantive changes to their policy, then you may not need to file a lawsuit.
-If your employer refuses to change, then your lawyer for victims of religious discrimination can file a lawsuit on your behalf.
+If your employer refuses to change, then your lawyer for victims of discrimination can file a lawsuit on your behalf.

 Your case need not go to trial.
 Employers who actively engage in religious discrimination or allow it to happen leave plenty of witnesses to their illegality.
 Your lawyer will be able to track down others who have suffered and get them to make statements.
 A large accumulation of evidence can prompt your employer to settle the case rather than risk a jury verdict.